epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-10-docker-distribution-flow.markdown

 	Heaven does exist !

-I have been dreaming of having my own lab, eaxmining variety of package manager, using my own notebook.
+I have been dreaming of having my own lab, examining variety of package manager, using my own notebook.
 Five years has past, yet still broken dreams I have.
 I cannot afford high end machine with virtual machine performance.
-Like *dream come true*, docker allow me to install, other distribution without CPU burden.
+Like a **dream come true**, docker allow me to install, other distribution without CPU burden.
 I finally fulfill my destiny.